-Revision 11-3; Effective September 1, 2011
+Revision 18-2; Effective September 3, 2018

-The facility must refund the full balance of the member's monies deposited in his/her trust fund account within five days after the member is discharged.
-If the member dies, there should be no payment from his/her trust fund account other than the refund to the responsible party.
-No funds may be dispensed to reimburse the facility for damages caused by the member to an Assisted Living apartment.
+The facility must refund the full balance of the member's monies deposited in his or her trust fund account within five days after the member is discharged.
+If the member dies, there should be no payment from his or her trust fund account other than the refund to the responsible party.
+No funds may be dispensed to reimburse the facility for damages caused by the member to an assisted living (AL) apartment.
 If there is a responsible party, the facility may request voluntary reimbursement prior to the refund, but the responsible party is not obligated to agree.

 Maintenance to the facility is included in the cost report as an allowance expense.